vonico/waves/readme.md

 Because of it being my first python script, there are going to be quite a lot of bugs or functions that don't work as they should.

-I am not able to regularly update it and look if everything works as I just don't have the time due to school, so (in case someone is interested and even reads this) please report any problem(s) found.
+I am not able to regularly update it and look if everything works as I just don't have the time due to school, so (in case someone is interested and even reads this) please report any problem(s) found as well as suggestions to make this better.

-Thank you :),
+Thank you,

-Nico
+Nico :)